pranjalvithlani/action_recognition_ucf101/README.md

 #### 2. Hard Testing

 Testing our model on real movies available on internet.
-I've take a clip the Indian movie (Manmadhudu).
+I've taken a clip from the Indian movie (Manmadhudu).
 The extracted frames are:-

 ![alt text][image4]